Warrabah National Park

 |Bookings||Book online or call the National Parks Contact Centre on 1300 072 757.|

 Muluerindie in Warrabah National Park offers visitors a weekend bush escape, with some of the comforts of home you might miss while camping.
 This lovely hand-built stone cabin has been refurbished so that it retains its original charm, complete with natural granite walls and open fireplace.
 It now also features lavish touches, including beautiful big glass windows and doors opening out onto a large timber deck overlooking Namoi River.

 It’s a wonderfully peaceful and secluded place to arrive and settle into before venturing off to explore the park.
 Located just a short walk from some of the park’s popular fishing holes and the spectacular granite boulders on the river, you’ll find plenty to do nearby with nothing to distract you.

 Simply unwind, relax and enjoy the sound of the rushing river and local wildlife.
-The solar-powered cabin can accommodate up to eight people in its open plan design and features a combined lounge and dining area, and a well-equipped kitchen.
+The solar-powered cabin can accommodate up to 6 people in its open plan design and features a combined lounge and dining area, and a well-equipped kitchen.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.

 Australia is home to more than 500,000 animal and plant species, many of which are found nowhere else in the world.
 Saving our Species is a statewide conservation program that addresses the growing number of Australian animals and Australian native plants facing extinction.